frctl/fractal/docs/view-templates.md

     └── view.hbs
 ```

-## Variants, views and template pre-processing
+## View pre-processing for variants

 In Fractal v2, views are much more tightly coupled to the concept of **variants**.

 > As in v1, each component is actually a collection of variants.
 Even if you do not define any variants for a component, Fractal will create a 'default' variant behind the scenes.

-Each variant gets it's own copy of each of the view templates added to the component.
+Each variant gets its own copy of each of the view templates added to the component.
 Rather than storing the contents of each of these components as a string, they are stored as a virtual-dom object (in the [HAST](https://github.com/syntax-tree/hast) format).

 This means that the contents of each template can be manipulated by plugins on a per-variant basis, prior to any actual run-time rendering of the template against a set of context data.